dalesgit/logseq/pages/SD Training Nov 14.md

 - Next module "arts in SD". creative exploration.
 	- write a poem with me:
 	- "being with what is"
-	- Write down the (word that they use) as first
+	- Write down the (word that they use) as first line.
+2nd 2 adjectives describing the first line.
+3rd line
+		- Quinzaine
+		- "loss"
+			-
 	-